Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Introduction

 Apart from the ill-posedness of the dipole inversion, phase unwrapping errors also make the problem challenging.
-The erroneous phase jumps in the phase image lead to severe streaking artifacts in QSM when a linear least-squares data-fidelity term is used.
-In order to handle these phase jumps, Liu et al. mapped the local fields to the complex domain via the complex exponential function, and proposed a nonlinear least-squares data-fidelity term that is much more robust \cite{NonlinearMEDI:Liu:2013}.
-In particular, the least-squares data fidelity term implies that the noise is modelled as additive white Gaussian noise (AWGN).
-However, in cases that involves brain hemorrhage or calcification, the resulting noise can be better modelled by long-tailed distributions such as the Laplace distribution and the Gaussian-mixture distribution.
-Milovic et al. then used the $l_1$-norm to construct a data-fidelity term with improved performance \cite{Milovic:L1QSM:2022}.
+Although the relationship between the phase and the susceptibility is linear, erroneous phase jumps in the phase image can lead to severe streaking artifacts in QSM when a linear least-squares data-fidelity term is used.
+To address these phase jumps, Liu et al. proposed a more robust nonlinear least-squares data-fidelity term by mapping the phases of the local field to the complex domain using the complex exponential function \cite{NonlinearMEDI:Liu:2013}.
+However, this non-linear data-fidelity term leads to a nonconvex problem, making the solution dependent on initialization and susceptible to getting trapped in local minima or diverging when the input phase spans a wide dynamic range.
+Both the linear and nonlinear least-squares data-fidelity terms imply that the noise is modeled as additive white Gaussian noise (AWGN).
+However, the AWGN models are assumed in different domains: the linear data-fidelity term is in the phase domain, while the non-linear data-fidelity term is in the complex MRI signal domain.
+Furthermore, noise outliers can be better modeled by long-tailed distributions, such as the Gaussian-mixture distribution.

-In practice, regularization approaches like TV-minimization use a parameter $\lambda$ to balance the trade-off between the data-fidelity term and the regularization term.
-Unlike other MR reconstructions that have stable noise profiles among different subjects, which allows us to perform parameter tuning, QSM has a variety of noise profiles depending on the subject's condition and the chosen processing pipeline.
-Since we do not know beforehand if the noise profiles between the training and test sets would match, using a tuned (fixed) parameter is not ideal in this case.
-People have thus turned to the L-curve method to find the regularization parameter adaptively for each dataset \cite{Hansen:l_curve:2000}.
-However, the L-curve method is inherently heuristic, and there is no guarantee that the found parameter would be optimal.
+Regularization approaches, such as TV-minimization, use a parameter $\lambda$ to balance the trade-off between the data-fidelity term and the regularization term.
+The QSM reconstruction can have a variety of noise profiles depending on the subject’s condition and the chosen processing pipeline.
+When it is uncertain whether the noise profiles between the training and test sets would match, using a pre-tuned (fixed) parameter might not be ideal.
+As a result, researchers have turned to the L-curve method to find the parameter adaptively for each dataset \cite{Hansen:l_curve:2000,Milovic:PT_QSM:2021}.
+However, the L-curve method is inherently heuristic, and there is no guarantee that the selected parameter will be optimal.
+In practice, visual fine-tuning is typically used to find the working parameters or double-check the pre-tuned parameters for \emph{in vivo} reconstructions \cite{Milovic:L1QSM:2022}.
+However, the parameters chosen through visual fine-tuning are subjective and depend on the practitioner.